rodrig20/dotfiles/README.md

 # Dotfiles

-Personal configurations for my Arch Linux setup, focused on a simple, elegant workflow consistent with the Lavanda Dark look.
+Personal configurations for my Arch Linux setup, focused on a simple, elegant workflow consistent with the Purple Dark look.

 ---